 Friends are usually the first to notice when a peer is in distress.
 Expressing your concern to a friend and encouraging them to seek help may be the first step in their healing.
 Remember your own limits - your role is to provide support.
-Other supportive adults can help too - a resident advisor, or Community Director, a trusted UNC-CH staff or faculty member, a family member, a medical provider, or a spiritual leader.
+Other supportive adults can help too - a resident advisor. or Community Director, a trusted UNC-CH staff or faculty member, a family member, a medical provider, or a spiritual leader.

 UNC-CH boasts multiple student groups working to reduce mental health stigma and increase awareness of mental health impacts.
-We encourage you to consider getting involved with any of these organizations:
+We encourage you to consider getting involved with any of these organizations.
+A full listing is available at care.unc.edu/peer.